LovishB/LovishB/README.md

 If you need someone to turn ideas into code or explain blockchain to your gradma, I'm your dev.
-Let's build something awesome... or at least something that compiles!​​​​​​​​​​​​​​​​